Document Type: Framework

 - improved method

-- better future
+- better outcome

 - reduced friction